do phone calls with your parents leave you feeling frustrated?

 ok, but Why Join a group?

-I get the hesitation.
+We get the hesitation.

 You probably imagine an awkward, cold, "all-purpose community room" in the back of a strip mall.
 With bad coffee and a 12-step vibe.
 (No shade, 12-step.)